What are Collision Domains?

 • Redundancy: Implement multiple pathways to prevent single points of failure.

-• Scalability: Design with future growth in mind to accommodate increased traffic.
+• Scalability: Design with future growth in mind to accommodate increased demand.

-• Security: Incorporate security measures to protect against unauthorized access and threats.
+• Security: Incorporate strong security measures to protect against threats.

 Frequently Asked Questions about Collision Domains